Best of India Travel – 51 Offbeat Destinations

-Haughty mountains, plunging valleys, gushing rivers and jittery wildlife make for enough action to put the northern part on India on top of your priority list.
+Haughty mountains, plunging valleys, gushing rivers and jittery wildlife make for enough action to put the northern part of India on top of your priority list for offbeat places in India.
 While historical monuments, desert life and royalty add to the charm of Rajasthan, the Indo-Gangetic Plains and the Himalayas segregate the country from Tibet and Central Asia.
-North India also throws in generous amount of adventurous activities to add thrill to your life.
-Mountain biking, mountaineering, paragliding, rafting, skiing, trekking are few amongst the various activities you can undertake.
-Here’s a shortlist of some of North India’s best off beat travel destinations.

 1. Roopkund Lake - The Mysterious lake of Skeleton: